Frequently Asked Questions - FAQ's

 In order to have enough time to deep-clean between retreats and to give the coordinators enough down-time, the retreats end on Friday morning, so each retreat is one day shorter than it was previous to March 2020.

 For the time being, there will be no treatments offered to limit the number of people entering The Barn.
-In order to facilitate connection, we’ve set up various areas outside to sit and chat at a safe distance.

 What previous meditation experience do Barn retreatants have?